Does your morning flaw-seeking, wrinkle-checking ritual at the mirror make you a little crazy?

 Maybe you noticed this trait in you, but you’ve been thinking that it’s harmless.
 Just a little tough love.
 Right?
 Wrong.
 It’s not love at all.
 The truth is talking down to yourself in a mean and disrespectful way will only make you feel worse.
 And if you’re okay with treating yourself like crap, other people will pick up on your energy and figure they can walk all over you too.
 Before you know it you’re filled with a mountain of resentment feeling unappreciated and unloved.
 It’s a bad scene.

 If you’re not happy with yourself and you feel frustrated that’s a message and a call to action to make a change.
 You are worthy of the very best and because of that you deserve to be happy.
 I’m excited to teach you that by changing the way you see yourself and your experiences you will have the ability to look at your life in a more compassionate light.
 By seeing yourself from the eyes of love, you will recognize that you are lovable and deserving.

 As a kid, if you were the target of verbal abuse and criticism, you may have grown up doubting your value because the people around you didn’t give you the impression you were very important.
 You are important.
-You may not have gotten the nurturing and the love or affection that you wanted as a child, but now you act as your own nurturer.
+You may not have gotten the nurturing and the love or affection that you wanted as a child, from others but now you can act as your own best friend.